 After holidays (Christmas, Valentine’s Day, etc.) retailers mark down their seasonal merchandise to clear it.
 I look for items at 75% off—socks, coloring books, toys.
 Many go for as little as a quarter.
 When school supplies are reduced, I pick up crayons, markers, notebooks, and pencils.
 Just this week, I bought balls for each box, which were reduced from summer stock.

 One thing I don’t scrimp on, and that’s toothpaste and a toothbrush that won’t make gums bleed.
 Children in the third world may not have brushed regularly, so it’s important to buy a good soft toothbrush.
 Also, if it’s in your budget, a light up toy or flashlight is great.
 Always include extra batteries.
 If a child lives without electricity, these things are a wonder.
 Also, give thought to the toy you include.
 Easily broken plastic is not a good idea.
 Look for things with more longevity—a slinky, a toy car.
-Remember what Brittany said about stuffed animals.
-I remember hearing a story which emerged from a war-torn country about a fourteen-year-old boy drafted into the army.
-He took his Operation Christmas Child stuffed animal with him to war.

 If you start now, you can increase your number of boxes, too.
 You may download “How to Pack a Shoebox” and labels for the boxes HERE.
 Pay special attention to the items that shouldn’t be included.
 A toll-free number for drop off locations is provided or you can mail your shoeboxes to Operation Christmas Child headquarters in North Carolina.